 It may sound like a no-brainer, but the best way to get a tax deduction for your expenses is to pay your bills prior to 30 June.
 Set aside a few hours in your diary on June 25th or 26th to devote to getting everything paid on time.
 Don’t let the day pass you by.
 Unless you are an accountant, it is probably just another day for you.

-Of course there is more to tax planning than this and I strongly advise you to seek the assistance of your financial advisor this year.
+Of course there is more to tax planning than this and we strongly advise you to seek the assistance of your financial advisor this year.
 It is a strange year with businesses being impacted in different ways.
 In many cases the overall business performance will be unusual compared to prior years and it is important to know where you stand.

 I always stress to my clients that unnecessary spending to get a tax deduction is a silly move.
 Why would you give someone $100 if all they were going to give you back is $27.50 in return?
 Yet time and time again businesses buy unnecessary items just to get that tax deduction.
 You went into business to make a profit, and while saving tax is important, paying some tax should be seen as a badge of honour for running a successful business.